ironhack-labs/data-labs/final-project/README.md

 * Model evaluation
 * Reporting and presentation of insights

-You will be provided a list of data sets to choose from for this project.
-Using the knowledge you have acquired and your experience working with data, you will need to come up with a plan for what you are going to do and then design the project around the data set you have chosen.
+The final project is structured into 4 days in which you build up your deliverables progressively and iteratively.
+We have provided a list of data sets for you to choose from.
+However, you are encouraged to obtain your own data sets.
+Using the knowledge you have acquired and your experience working with data, you will come up with a plan for what you are going to do and then design the project around the data set you have chosen.

 **You will be working individually for this project**, but we'll be guiding you along the process and helping you as you go.
-You will be working on this project over the course of 3-4 days (actual length of the project to be decided by your Lead Instructor).
-Below is the anticipated activities you should be performing on each day.
+You will be working on this project over the course of 4 days.
+The proposed progression for each day is listed below.
+However, if you finish a certain step ahead of time, you can proceed to the next step.
+In that case, you will conduct more iterations of your deliverables by for example deep cleanining your data, selecting better features, comparing different ML models, improving model predictions, and so on.
+Also, remember that data analysis is iterative.
+So from time to time you may need to step back to a previous phase and iterate.

-### Day 1
+### Day 1 - Brain Storming and Data Preparation

 * Idea generation & planning
 * Data gathering & cleaning
 * Data storage

-### Day 2
+### Day 2 - Exploratory Data Analysis

-* Exploratory data analysis
+* Data exploration
 * Data visualization
+* Data transformation

-### Day 3
+### Day 3 - Data Analysis First Iteration

 * Feature selection
-* Model selection & comparison
+* Model training and evaluation
 * Model evaluation
-* Prepare for presentation

-### Day 4 (optional)
+### Day 4 - Data Analysis More Iterations

 * Iterations on your modeling
-* Model evaluation
+* Model evaluation and comparison
 * Prepare for presentation

-If you finish the tasks for a day early, you can either perform the tasks for that day deeper (ex. deeper cleaning, exploration, modeling, etc.) or move on to the tasks for the next day.

 ---